gve-sw/sdwan-uplink-automation/README.md

 # SDWAN Uplink Automation
-Using SDWAN device template APIs we can automate the selection of uplinks on all SDWAN nodes, for this pourpus we can create difrent templates that activate difrent upalinks and use the device tempale API to automate the switching of uplinks from other programs a very stright forward usecase is cost optimisation on uplinks where a customer can link its cost monitoring app to SDWAN using this API and keep switching between Uplinks based on teh pricing
+Using SDWAN device template APIs we can automate the selection of uplinks on all SDWAN nodes, for this pourpous we can create different templates that activate different uplinks and use the device tempale API to automate the switching of uplinks from other programs a very stright forward usecase is cost optimisation on uplinks where a customer can link its cost monitoring app to SDWAN using this API and keep switching between Uplinks based on pricing

 This prototype is a sciprt that can be trgred by another prgram and activate one template on a selcted device.
 ![Prototype][Prototype]